Skene

 • Repo audit

-Run a one-time snapshot of your current instrumentation surface.
+Run a one-time snapshot of the tracking your code currently writes.
 Useful before adopting Skene or after a big refactor.

 Pixelated Skene CTA background